Annual Empty Bowls Events Fuel Solutions to Hunger

 You can help feed hungry neighbors and take home a one-of-a-kind, handcrafted bowl.

 Last year, more than 22,000 people in Maricopa County were homeless.
 Two million people in Arizona don’t have enough food to eat.
-Nearly 30 percent of our neighbors live on a paycheck that barely covers rent and the basic necessities of life.
+Over 60% percent of our neighbors are living paycheck to paycheck, and that paycheck barely covers rent and the basic necessities of life.

-To highlight solutions to hunger and poverty, Mesa Community College will host the annual Empty Bowls events in conjunction with World Food Day.
+To highlight solutions to hunger and poverty, Mesa Community College hosts annual Empty Bowls events in conjunction with World Food Day with proceeds benefitting Paz de Cristo Community Center.

 Participants can choose a unique, handcrafted bowl and dine on a simple meal of bread, soup and water in exchange for a $10 donation.
 This meal symbolically represents the caloric intake that sustains many around the world for an entire day.